 How has this impacted the top social channels?

-In November 2015, Facebook announced it had reached 8 billion video views per day, while Snapchat claimed it had reached 10 billion views per day in April 2016.
+Facebook has announced it had reached 8 billion video views per day, while Snapchat claimed it had reached 10 billion views per day.
 The sharp rise in viewership indicates an overall increase in video consumption, while video ads command the highest rates of Facebook’s advertising options.
 It’s clear that video has exploded onto social, with an unprecedented potential to reach a huge number of people.

 How employers can take advantage of video advertising